 Unlike THC, CBD is non-psychoactive.
 Using CBD, internally or topically, will not make you feel high.
 Chemically, CBD and THC are completely unique despite their common affiliation with the cannabis plant.
 When consumed, CBD and THC interact with the brain differently.
 THC binds to the CB1 cannabinoid receptor, which is located in your central nervous system.
 CBD binds to a separate location on this receptor.
 CBD and THC are unique because they interact with the human body in separate areas.

 The Endocannabinoid System

 Every human on earth has an endocannabinoid system.
+In fact, even dogs and cats have an endocannabinoid system.
 Located throughout your body, cannabinoid receptors, are found in your central nervous system to your immune cells and gastrointestinal tract.
 Endocannabinoids are chemical messengers that help to regulate immune function, mood, appetite, memory, and many other functions.
 Ultimately, endocannabinoids help the human body to maintain homeostasis, or balance.